TheRealSpeedie/TheRealSpeedie/README.md

 ## Selected Projects

 - **[Portfolio](https://www.aileenkoesters.com/)**
-  _A creative yet professional React-based portfolio with language switching, light/dark mode and a strong visual identity._
+  _A creative yet professional React-based portfolio with language switching and a strong visual identity._

 - **[Conway's Game of Life](https://github.com/TheRealSpeedie/ConwaysGameOfLife)**
   _A classic concept reimagined with a clean structure, thoughtful UI and solid test coverage._